UPPMAX/uppmax4DL/docs/containers.md

 Read more on the Uppmax singularity workshop:
 https://pmitev.github.io/UPPMAX-Singularity-workshop/

-## Example: I want gatk on bianca.
+# Example: I want gatk on bianca

 Remember, no internet on bianca.
 Build on rackham and then transfer the container to the wharf.